 - What it’s weak/strong points are

 - Indications of what to expect from an actual audit

-It’s a given that internal audits should use similar auditing criteria as the audit organization.
+Internal audits should use similar auditing criteria as the audit organization.
 For example, your internal audit might use an SMS audit checklist from the auditing organization.
 We have some examples at the bottom of this article.

 What to Expect and How to Act

 Well, first of all, don’t be surprised by audits.
-While performing the above steps regularly may seem tedious and tiresome, it will save you much time and energy on being surprised and stressed by an impending audit.
+While performing the above steps regularly may seem tedious and tiresome, it will save you much time and energy from being surprised and stressed by an impending audit.